-7.1 AW Plan (AWB-110: a soon-to-be-published update to AWB-002).
+7.1 AW Plan (AWB-110).
 The AW Plan (AWP) is an agreement between the Program Office (PO) and the USAF TAA that defines the approach to obtain and maintain an air system AW approval throughout its service life (or period of use).
 The AWP defines the air system under assessment and documents a credible and concise plan to execute the AW process.
+Attachment 2 of the AWP identifies AC-20-06 for contract language that can be used to facilitate AW process execution.

-7.1.1 AW Related (AWB-007).
+7.1.1 AW Related (AWB-120).
 The Delegated Technical Authority (DTA) determines if a modification is AW related, and if so, must continue with the AW process.

-7.1.2 Reportability (AWB-007).
+7.1.2 Reportability (AWB-120).
 To support TAA delegation of AW authorities, DTAs assess AW-related modifications for reportability.
 AWB-225, along with the delegation letter for each DTA, defines the delegated authorities.

-7.2 Certification Basis (AWB-004A).
-The certification basis (CB) is based on MIL-HDBK-516C, and defines the AW criteria (and associated standards and methods of compliance) that apply to an air system design.
+7.2 Certification Basis (AWB-130).
+The certification basis (CB) is based on MIL-HDBK-516C and defines the AW criteria (and associated standards and methods of compliance) that apply to an air system design.

-7.3 Compliance Report (AWB-005).
+7.3 Compliance Report (AWB-140).
 The compliance report (CR) references compliance artifacts, findings of compliance to the CB, and hazards and risks associated with non-compliant criteria.